 From Reacting to Sensing

 Just how does this emerging science of predictive analytics help transform the automotive supply chain?
 “Advanced supply chain analytics represents an operational shift away from management models built on responding to data,” explains Siddharth Patil, Head of the Analytics and Information Management Practice for the Production Segment at Deloitte US.
 Instead, the technology enables manufacturers “to continually sense and respond as the industry changes around them.”
-Moreover, advanced supply chain analytics can help automakers analyse increasingly larger sets of data – allowing them to identify patterns and correlations that they may not have discovered in the past.
+Moreover, advanced supply chain analytics can help automakers analyze increasingly larger sets of data – allowing them to identify patterns and correlations that they may not have discovered in the past.

 “In essence,” Patil says, “advanced supply chain analytics is providing opportunities for the global automotive industry to move from historical point-in-time snapshots to real-time data access.
-This pushes analysis and visibility out to stakeholders within an organisation and across the supply chain.”
+This pushes analysis and visibility out to stakeholders within an organization and across the supply chain.”

-This last point is critical if automakers and their suppliers are to realise the full potential of the predictive supply chain.
-According to Patil, these technologies, properly applied, help move organisations beyond just sharing data among internal cross-functional teams, to greater coordination and shared understanding of the data flows across value chain partners.
+This last point is critical if automakers and their suppliers are to realize the full potential of the predictive supply chain.
+According to Patil, these technologies, properly applied, help move organizations beyond just sharing data among internal cross-functional teams, to greater coordination and shared understanding of the data flows across value chain partners.
 “Individual silos within the supply chain, suppliers, procurement, operations, sales, the customer and consumer will be torn down” he asserts.
 “Instead a single, broader supply chain will emerge – one that is better connected and more prepared to sense, react, and proactively manage supply chain risk.”

 Risk takes many forms in the automotive supply chain, and managing it is a moving target.
 Predictive analytics can help, as these examples illustrate.

 - Supply chain control tower with real-time risk surveillance.
 It used to be sufficient for an auto supply chain to have good visibility of inventory, production, supply and transport flows across the supply chain.
 No longer.
 According to Michael Martin, VP Strategic Development, Global Automotive at DHL, leading companies are now marrying visibility with global risk surveillance applications to generate a risk-weighted supply chain.
 Analytics calculate the potential impact of those risks and suggest alternatives.
-Tapping these analytics, automakers and their suppliers can minimise or avoid costly supply chain disruptions.
+Tapping these analytics, automakers and their suppliers can minimize or avoid costly supply chain disruptions.

 - Quality and supply assurance.
 Because OEMs rely on multiple tiers of suppliers for component and technology innovation, as well as an increasing percentage of sub-assemblies, they face escalating exposure in regards to quality and supply assurance.
 “Supply chain risk issues will flow deeper into the sub-tiers of the supply chain,” asserts Patel, “where … quality and excess inventory charges will continue to be the most significant drivers of supply chain risk and financial losses.”
-Companies can use visualisation, modelling and analytics to improve their understanding of multi-tiered supply base risks, and thereby spot potential quality problems or avoid excess inventory issues before they take a toll.
+Companies can use visualization, modeling and analytics to improve their understanding of multi-tiered supply base risks, and thereby spot potential quality problems or avoid excess inventory issues before they take a toll.

 One Sure Thing

 The use of advanced analytics in the supply chain will increase by orders of magnitude over the next few years – that much is certain.
 These analytics, together with human knowledge and understanding, will fuel the emergence of the predictive supply chain.
-In so doing, they will improve the industry’s ability to weather, and even capitalise on, the one factor that never changes in this industry – volatility.
+In so doing, they will improve the industry’s ability to weather, and even capitalize on, the one factor that never changes in this industry – volatility.